InfantEudora/win32_transparent/readme.md

 `/applications` Contain different applications that test / implement different things.
 `/3rdparty/*`   Contains external libraries source code, either as an entire repo or single files.

+### Doing:

+Set a camera's initial position and lookat to something.
+It should have an up vector change.

 ### ToDo's

 - [ ] Share the texture across contexts?